Best Oaxaca Street Food: Know What To Eat & Where

 The tasty Oaxaca street food, memelas, ring the edge of a comal.

 Memelas (pronounced mem-ell-uhs) are definitely one of best foods to try in Oaxaca!
-Especially since they are unique to Oaxaca and its neighboring state of Chiapas, Mexico.
+That’s especially so since they are unique to Oaxaca and its neighboring state of Chiapas, Mexico.
 A common breakfast and lunch street food, memelas are essentially open-face tacos, but with a thicker tortilla.

 Try memelas here: